MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/commerce-architecture.md

 #### Content management system

 A fully featured content management system (CMS) is integrated directly into the e-commerce platform.
 In addition to rich indexing features, the CMS provides lifecycle management for marketing materials that supplement the product information that is managed by the headless commerce engine.
 It includes features for localization and multi-item publishing through releases.
-The system is built on top of a scalable, resilient Azure infrastructure that includes Azure Active Directory (Azure AD) and Azure Cosmos DB.
+The system is built on top of a scalable, resilient Azure infrastructure that includes Microsoft Entra and Azure Cosmos DB.

 #### Digital asset management